 Nutrition is not as simple as calories in equal’s calories out.
 500 calories of fast-food have a very different nutritive value than 500 calories of raw fruits and vegetables.
 This choice is conscious.
 However imagine if after making this decision, your body couldn’t process the beneficial vitamins and minerals from option 2.
 Imagine if eating raw fruits and vegetables were only as nourishing as a fast-food alternative.

 Is this happening to you?

 Poor digestion and leaky gut syndrome are two serious and newly evolving causes of major pathological diseases.
-Intestinal health, if unbalanced has been linked to the development of depression, autoimmune diseases and even chronic fatigue syndrome.
+Intestinal health, if unbalanced has been linked to the development of depression1, autoimmune diseases2 and even chronic fatigue syndrome3.

 The theory works like a back to back stack of dominos.
 Poor digestion leads to poor gut health which leads to an immune-triggered response – inflammation.

 When inflammation is chronically switched ‘on’, the body and all of its organs are prematurely aged.